mozilla-conduit/conduit-docs/phabricator-user.rst

 Identity
 ========

-As described in the :ref:`quick-start` guide, the main way to log into Phabricator is via BMO's auth delegation.
+As described in the :ref:`creating-account` section, the main way to log into Phabricator is via BMO's auth delegation.
 A user logging into Phabricator is taken to BMO to log in as usual and will be redirected back to Phabricator if the login succeeds.
 If this is the first time the user has logged into Phabricator, they will be prompted to create an account.
 New users will also be prompted to enter a separate username, unlike BMO.

 Authorization
 =============